palexandremello/goes-py/README.md

  ### 3. Update the package:

- When the package is updated, you need use that command on your terminal:
+The goespy will have more new version in the future, so when this release comes. you need upgrade your package, so use this command on terminal.

  > **pip install --upgrade goespy**

  Or if you want build again the new source code